UniMath/agda-unimath/src/orthogonal-factorization-systems/higher-modalities.lagda.md

   pr2 retraction-unit-Id-higher-modality = is-section-unit-Id-higher-modality
 ```

-So far, we have not applied univalence.
-However, to get the full equivalence in
-general, this is the easiest approach.
-Note that univalence should not strictly
-be necessary.
-In the worst case, we could have given a separate definition for
-higher modalities when `l1 = l2`.
+We get this retraction without applying univalence, so, using strong subuniverse induction we can generally avoid it.
+However, we appeal to univalence to get the full equivalence.

 ```agda
   is-modal-Id-higher-modality :